HusenjanDev/Quartz/content/Documents/0020 Sentinel with Watchlist.md

 ## Using Watchlist

-Once the watchlist is created, we can retrieve data using `_GetWatchlist()` operator with `project` to return specific values.
+Once the watchlist is created, we can retrieve data through `_GetWatchlist()` function with the `project` operator to only return specific row.

 ![[0000 Using-Watchlist-in-Microsoft-Sentinel-05.png]]